samplemaker/freeMCAn_ADuC7026/README.rst

   * POSIX/GNU/Linux/Unix host system
   * gcc_ compiler for host system

-Toolchain: freeMCAn - ADUC is known to be build on Fedora with newlib and gcc based on an ARM7 Toolchain:
+Toolchain: freeMCAn-ADuC is known to be build on Fedora 16 with newlib and gcc based on an ARM Toolchain derived from following packages:

-  * binutils-2.21.tar.gz
+  * binutils-2.22
-  * insight-6.8-1a.tar.bz2
+  * gcc-4.6.2
-  * gcc-4.4.6.tar.bz2
+  * newlib-1.19.0
-  * newlib-1.19.0.tar.gz
+  * insight-6.8-1a

+Note: FreeMCAn_ADUC7026 comes with a full target initialization and has its own asic driver.
+That means beside a compiler (gcc) and a standard c-library (newlib) no additional software is needed.

 For building the internal code documentation (mostly of interest to hackers), you additionally need